sergio-garcia-clones/angular2-webpack2-typescript2/README.md

 # angular2-webpack2-typescript2
 Simple Angular2 starter using Webpack2/Typescript2.

+# Introduction
 The sample application features Angular2-Material demos

 You can use this repo locally or with Docker (recommended).

+* For MacOS, please use Docker for Mac
+* For Windows, please use Docker for Windows
+* For Linux, just use Docker :)

 # Features